garris/BackstopJS/README.md

 ```sh
 $ backstop test --configPath=backstopTests/someTest.js
 ```
-_Remember to add that extra `--` after the `test` command._
 _See the next section for more info on setting the config file path._

 Be sure to export your config object as a node module.
-See [test/configExample.js](test/configExample.js) for a simple example.